jtanza/bobolink/README.md

 $ bobolink --index-path /opt/bobolink add https://web.stanford.edu/class/cs101/bits-gigabytes.html
 $ successfully added 1 resource\s to index.

-$ # matching text is highlighted in the terminal (can't be seen here)
+$ # search your saved bookmarks. matching text is highlighted in the terminal (can't be seen here)
 $ bobolink --index-path /opt/bobolink find tera*

 URL: https://web.stanford.edu/class/cs101/bits-gigabytes.html
 Match: …ytes Gigabytes Terabytes Kilobytes Megabytes Gigabytes Terabytes The size of information in the computer is measured in kilobytes, megabytes, gigabytes, and terabytes.
 In this section, we'll look at c…